geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (ComfyUI workflow included)

-Takes up to 4 OutputLists and generates all combinations between them and emits each combination as separate items.
+Takes up to 4 OutputLists and generates every combination of them.

 Example: `[1, 2, 3] x ["A", "B"] = [(1, "A"), (1, "B"), (2, "A"), (2, "B"), (3, "A"), (3, "B")]`